-- Must fully understand the requirements of safeguarding legislation and advisory guidance and how this should be implemented across the organisation; - Must check that the school is compliant with statutory legislation and guidance; - Must ensure there are effective systems in place to keep vulnerable children safe; - Must ensure preventative measures are in place to mitigate child-on-child abuse, particularly sexual harassment and abuse, and that robust procedures are in place to identify and effectively manage cases of child-on-child abuse.
-This includes appropriate measures for victims and perpetrators; - Must determine if there is a consistency in safeguarding across the whole organisation;

-- Must demonstrate confidence and support governance in their challenge to senior leaders on strategies for monitoring and improving the behaviour and safety of pupils. - > Should support the work of the DSL and Deputy DSLs; - Is required to report back to the Governing Bodyabout the effectiveness of the organisation's safeguarding arrangements.
+- Must ensure there are effective systems in place to keep vulnerable children safe; - Must ensure preventative measures are in place to mitigate child-on-child abuse, particularly sexual harassment and abuse, and that robust procedures are in place to identify and effectively manage cases of child-on-child abuse.
+This includes appropriate measures for victims and perpetrators; - Must determine if there is a consistency in safeguarding across the whole organisation; - Must demonstrate confidence and support governance in their challenge to senior leaders on strategies for monitoring and improving the behaviour and safety of pupils. - > Should support the work of the DSL and Deputy DSLs; - ▶ Is required to report back to the Local Governing Bodyabout the effectiveness of the organisation's safeguarding arrangements.